How to write a query letter: 13 essential steps.

-The elements listed below don’t have to be presented in a certain order—except for the salutation and closing, which should be first and last.
+You needn't present the elements listed below in a prescribed order—except for the salutation and closing, which should be first and last, respectively.

 Some query letters begin with a surprising or controversial statement.
 Some lead with the book’s hook, while others start with the author’s impressive background.
-Feel free to shift them around to make your query as powerful as possible.
+Feel free to shift them around to make your query letter as powerful as possible,

-The book’s hook, also known as the handle or elevator pitch, is an intriguing statement that answers three important questions: “Why?”
+The hook, sometimes called the handle or elevator pitch, is an intriguing statement that answers three important questions: “Why?”
 “Who cares?” and “What will it do for me?”

 For example, “Medical doctors are just as bad at picking cost-effective treatments as regular folks are, which accounts for an annual $20 billion in excess medical costs—and even worse, the loss of seven to nine thousand lives.”

-This tells us that something is terribly wrong with our health system, which can be followed by an introduction to your book: “My book, Doctors As Techs: A Radical Solution to Our National Health Crisis, proposes reshaping the U.S. health system to allow physicians to do what they do best—treat patients—by relieving them of the responsibility of deciding which treatments will be used.”
+This sentence tells us that something is terribly wrong with our health system.
+You can follow up with an introduction to your idea: “My book, Doctors as Techs: A Radical Solution to Our National Health Crisis, proposes reshaping the U.S. health system to allow physicians to do what they do best—treat patients—by relieving them of the responsibility of deciding which treatments will be used.”

 Here’s another example: “We are wowed by university students who graduate at the top of their class, yet matriculating in the middle is actually the best strategy for personal and financial success.
-My book, Jogging Towards the C-Suite: An Argument In Favor of Landing Higher By Aiming Lower, shows how attempting to be 'the best' destroys the lives of all but the very few who claw their way to the top—and those few are so damaged that they have very little chance of enjoying satisfaction or ever finding happiness.”
+My book, Jogging Towards the C-Suite: Landing Higher by Aiming Lower, shows how always attempting to be 'the best' destroys the lives of all but the very few who claw their way to the top—and those few are so damaged that they have very little chance of finding lasting happiness.”

-Be sure to tell the agent what you’re looking for, as in “I’m seeking representation…” This may seem obvious to you, but agents receive letters covering a variety of topics, so it’s helpful to let them know your intentions right off the bat.
+Be sure to mention what you’re looking for, as in “I’m seeking representation…” This may seem obvious to you, but literary agents receive letters covering a variety of topics, so it’s helpful to let them know your intentions right off the bat.

-- Tell the agent why you picked her or him
+Tell the agent why you selected him or her

-When you write your query letter, be sure to explain why you sent it to this particular agent.
+Be sure to mention why you sent your query letter to this particular agent.

 You may also mention that you met this agent at a writer’s conference—if you actually did—or that you’re contacting her or him based on a referral from an established author or editor at a publishing house, if you really have such a referral.